tthien92/Evaluating_Hospital_Medicare/README.md

 ![error_cheat](images/error_cheat.JPG)

+*There seems to be some possible clustering here.
+More investigation needed to determine if this is a natural occurence, or if it is due to data imputation.*

 ## Conclusion
 The investigation proved inconclusive as no model was able to predict the test data.
 Potential Issues included: